anagelberg/MovieJar-server/README.md

 ## Install Instructions
 If you would like to run this app locally to store your data:

 1) This app requires a TMDB API Key.
-Register here.
+Register here.[Register here](https://developer.themoviedb.org/docs/getting-started)
-2) Create a database in MYSQL Work bench.
+2) Create a new schema (called movie_db in my .env example) in MYSQL Work bench.
 3) Install dependencies:

    ```
    npm run i
    ```
-5) Create a .env file in the root of the project folder with the following environment variables set to your values:
+5) Create a .env file in the root of the project folder with the following environment variables set to your information:

 ```
 PORT=8080